 - To educate teachers who understand assessment and evaluation as forms of inquiry and ongoing processes of reflection and praxis.

-The Education Department at Connecticut College is a member of the Consortium for Excellence in Teacher Education (CETE), along with Barnard, Bowdoin, Brandeis, Brown, Bryn Mawr, Dartmouth, Harvard, Middlebury, Mount Holyoke, Princeton, Smith, Swarthmore, the University of Pennsylvania, Vassar, Wellesley, Wheaton, and Yale.
-These 16 member institutions share a common commitment to a broad liberal arts education for those entering the teaching profession.
+The Education Department at Connecticut College is a member of the Consortium for Excellence in Teacher Education (CETE), along with Barnard, Bowdoin, Brandeis, Brown, Bryn Mawr, Dartmouth, Harvard, Middlebury, Mount Holyoke, Princeton, Smith, Swarthmore, the University of Pennsylvania, Vassar, Wellesley, and Wheaton.
+These member institutions share a common commitment to a broad liberal arts education for those entering the teaching profession.
 Their teacher education graduates are characterized by breadth of study, a major in liberal arts discipline, and work in education that enables them to meet state certification in reciprocal states.